The new era of technological change will both create jobs and displace them.

 This is because the introduction of technologies such as automation, blockchain and artificial intelligence can replace dangerous, manual, or monotonous, jobs.
 Some jobs will be susceptible to automation, others to AI, and some will be affected by both.
 The people in those jobs – largely low-skilled labour jobs – are therefore at threat of unemployment.

 Unfortunately, job loss in the era of technological is unavoidable.
 Industry 4.0 will demand the replacement and reskilling of some jobs.
 But will this mean disaster?

 Where will the jobs go?

 Industry 4.0 will take jobs.
 It will also create more, the majority of which will be centred around technology.
-Many workers will need reskilling, and those who are purely interested in manual employment may lose out.
+Many workers will need retraining, and those who are purely interested in manual employment may lose out.
 Nonetheless, willing manual workers can be upskilled to do technical jobs, and therefore not simply face lack of employment.
 This ultimately means that the labour-intensive, manual jobs will largely be gone in favour of managerial, technical or creative careers.

 Technology will redistribute jobs into other sectors, and create new areas of employment.